weaviate/weaviate-io/developers/weaviate/search/image.md

   <summary>How do I <strong>configure the target class</strong> with the image vectorizer module?</summary>

 You must configure the target class to:
-- Ensure that the target class configured to use the image vectorizer module, such as by explicitly setting it as the vectorizer for the class.
+- Ensure that the target class is configured to use the image vectorizer module, such as by explicitly setting it as the vectorizer for the class.
 And
-- Specify `imageFields` property to specify field(s) that will store the images.
+- Specify in the `imageFields` property the [blob](../config-refs/datatypes.md#datatype-blob) field(s) that will store the images.

 For using `img2vec-neural`, an example class definition may look as follows: